leomakino/learn-data-engineer-topics/gcp/cloud-digital-leader-path/3-infrastructure-and-application-modernization-with-GCP.md

 The challenges for building apps using an on premises infrastructure can outnumber those of cloud native apps and can often be frustrating for developers and business professionals.

 Building a new application in the cloud means you can be more agile in your development.

+### Google Kubernetes Engine (GKE)
+Containerization allows developer to divide an application design into individual compartments.
+It's an one-compute option for modernizing IT infrastructures.
+Parts of the code can be updated without affecting the whole application.
+Also, it builds resilience because one error doesn't impact the whole application.

+A way to manage or orchestrate the containers is using Kubernetes, an open source container orchestration system for automating computer application deployment,scaling, and management.

+Google Kubernetes Engine (GKE) is the Google Cloud manage service for container orchestration.

+GKE enables rapid application development and iteration by making it easy to deploy, update, and manage your applications and services.

+### App Engine
+App Engine is a platform for building scalable Web applications and mobile back ends.
+It's manage the infrastructure (hardware, networking) automatically in response to the amount of traffic.
+Moreover, the company only pays for the resources it uses.

+It's possible to run multiple versions of the app to test new features or designs with end users.

+### Quizz
+1. GKE is a Google Cloud managed service for container orchestration
+1. App Engine is a platform for building scalable web applications and mobile backends.
+1. The primary value of using a CI/CD approach for the overall business is: "It increases application release velocity and reliability."
+1. An online apparel retail company can use microservice pattern in its architecture because it's modular and therefore easy to update.
+1. Migrating an existing application to the cloud reducing risk service downtime and building a new application in the cloud while continuing to run their old application on-premises (redundancy) refers to the invent in brownfield pattern.